 Jim Duffy -- that's me -- is a New York-based composer, keyboard player, session musician and occasional electric bassist and melodica player.

-Since 2000 or so, I have focused primarily on composing, recording and performing original instrumental music, mostly playing a mid-1960s Wurlitzer electric piano.
+Mostly I focus on composing, recording and performing original instrumental music, usually playing a mid-1960s Wurlitzer electric piano.
 My first album of original tunes -- I still call them albums -- was "Side One," which was released in 2004.
 My second album, "Mood Lit," was released in 2009.
 The third installment is in the works.

 In the 1980s, I co-founded and played bass guitar in the Boston band Rods and Cones, which was known for quirky grooves and for the unbridled performances of singer Chris Kelley.

 And I'm part of a group called Mitra Sumara.
 We perform Persian pop music from the pre-revolutionary Iran, music from the 1960s and 1970s.

 Again, thanks for visiting.
 Please have a look around, and a listen.